Where to Have an Author's Breakfast in Paris?

 The place.
 Located at the entrance of Hôtel de la Marine with two terraces and a dreamy decor designed by Cordelia de Castellane (Creative Director of Dior Maison), Café Lapérouse is the go-to spot for chic Parisiennes.
 The ultimate must?
 Meeting up for breakfast on the hotel’s hidden paradise terrace, accessed through a secret passage at Place de la Concorde, to wake up with a good coffee before heading to the bookstore…

-To start the day right: a must-try, the soft-boiled eggs with chives & butter, with a choice of toppings: smoked salmon (€15), truffle (€19), or caviar (€74), a sweet brioche (€5), an avocado toast (€14), or a gluten-free tartine (€9).
-The Lapérouse breakfast set is a perfect way to kick off the day: Lapérouse eggs + pastry or toast + yogurt with seasonal fruit & granola + fresh juice + coffee, hot chocolate, or tea (€28).
+To start the day well : be sure to order the soft-boiled eggs with chives & butter, which you can customize with your choice of topping: smoked salmon (€15), truffle (€19), or caviar (€74), a sweet brioche (€5), an avocado toast (€14), or a gluten-free bread slice (€9).
+The full Breakfast Lapérouse set is perfect for starting your day off on the right foot: Lapérouse eggs + pastry or toast + fromage blanc, seasonal fruits and granola + fresh fruit juice + coffee, hot chocolate, or tea (€29).

-Café Lapérouse, 2 place de la Concorde, Paris 1st.
-Breakfast served daily from 8 AM to 10:30 AM.
-01 53 93 65 53.
+Café Lapérouse, 2 place de la Concorde, Paris 1er.
+Breakfast served daily from 8 a.m. to 10:30 a.m.
+Tel: +33 1 53 93 65 53.

-© Café Lapérouse Paris (@cafelaperouse_paris).
+© Café Lapérouse Paris (@cafelaperouse_paris)

 Maison Verlet: the most vintage